 Diagnosis of Septic Abortion

-Septic abortion is usually obvious clinically, typically based on finding severe infection in women who are pregnant.
+Septic abortion is usually obvious clinically, typically based on finding symptoms and signs of severe infection in women who are or recently were pregnant.
 Ultrasonography should be done to check for retained products of conception as a possible cause.
 Uterine perforation should be suspected when women have unexplained severe abdominal pain and peritonitis.
-Ultrasonography is insensitive for perforation.
+Ultrasonography is insensitive for detecting perforation.

 When septic abortion is suspected, aerobic and anaerobic cultures of blood are done to help direct antibiotic therapy.
 Laboratory tests should include complete blood count (CBC) with differential, liver function tests, electrolyte levels, glucose, blood urea nitrogen (BUN), and creatinine.
 Prothrombin time (PT) and partial thromboplastin time (PTT) are done if liver test results are abnormal or if women have excessive bleeding.

 Intensive empiric broad-spectrum antibiotic therapy (eg, clindamycin plus gentamicin with or without ampicillin)

 Treatment of septic abortion is intensive broad-spectrum antibiotic therapy plus uterine evacuation as soon as possible.
 A typical empiric antibiotic regimen includes clindamycin 900 mg IV every 8 hours plus gentamicin 5 mg/kg IV once a day, with or without ampicillin 2 g IV every 4 hours.
 Alternatively, a combination of ampicillin, gentamicin, and metronidazole 500 mg IV every 8 hours can be used.
 Antibiotic regimen may be modified based on culture results.